marc-jones/phd_thesis/content/03_winter/02_global.md

 test (using the \texttt{chisq.test} function in the R statistical programming language\textsuperscript{TODO}), reveals that the bias towards Tapidor is not significant in the apex (\emph{p}-value of 0.359) but is significant in the leaf (\emph{p}-value of < 2.2e-16), assuming a 0.05 significance threshold, with the null hypothesis assuming equal numbers of points on each side of the diagonal, grey line.}\label{figure:3xx:tapvswesall}
 \end{figure}

-The bias towards Tapidor-specific expression observed from the overlaps of expressed genes (Figure \ref{figure:3xx:varietyvenn}) does not take into account homologue relationships.
-For example, within a set of *B.\ napus* genes homologous to the same Arabidopsis gene, variety-specific expression of one homologue towards one variety and another homologue towards the other variety would result in the same number of homologues being  expressed in each variety.
-This phenomenon will be described as compensatory expression of homologues.
-In order to investigate whether this form of compensation takes place, the number of Tapidor expressed and the number of Westar expressed copies of each Arabidopsis gene were compared (Figure \ref{figure:3xx:tapvswesall}).
-In the apex, 12.3% of Arabidopsis genes have more copies expressed in Westar relative to Tapidor, while 12.7% show the converse relationship (Figure \ref{figure:3xx:tapvswesall}a).
-However, the percentages calculated using expression data from the leaf (Figure \ref{figure:3xx:tapvswesall}b) reveal a higher percentage of Arabidopsis genes have a greater number of homologues expressed in Tapidor (16.2%) relative to Westar (10.3%).
-Assuming the null hypothesis of no bias towards either variety, the observed difference is significant (Figure \ref{figure:3xx:tapvswesall}).
-Within the range of 0 to 9 expressed *B.\ napus* homologues, the maximal difference in the number of expressed homologues between varieties is 5 (Figure \ref{figure:3xx:tapvswesall}).
-Percentages of Arabidopsis genes exhibiting different numbers of expressed homologues in each variety are higher than the percentages of *B.\ napus* genes exhibiting variety-specific expression (Figure \ref{figure:3xx:varietyvenn}).
-For example, 10.3% of Arabidopsis genes have more homologues expressed in the leaf in Westar relative to Tapidor (Figure \ref{figure:3xx:tapvswesall}b), whereas 5% of *B.\ napus* genes are expressed specifically in Westar (Figure \ref{figure:3xx:varietyvenn}b).
-Given that the mapping of Arabidopsis genes to *B.\ napus* is one-to-many, this suggests that *B.\ napus* genes exhibiting variety-specific expression are generally well distributed among different Arabidopsis genes.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_flowering.pdf}
 \caption{{Relationship between the number of expressed copies of